Diving in Andamans

 aka: The guys that make it work

 Never too far from the action, Jaivick is a ball of energy.
 Also one our new divemasters from the Andamans, his good looks and charm have island girls swooning over him in Havelock, Neil and Mayabundar.
 But don’t let that smile of his fool you.
-He is also one of the sharpest guys around, with a great understanding of what divers needs and safety.
+He is also one of the sharpest guys around, with a great understanding of a diver need and safety.

 aka: Baby Face

 Chota Sahil (not to be confused with Mota Sahil the Shirtless) is our newest Divemaster, coming to us by way of Goa.
-He is always willing to pick up any tough task with a can do attitude.
+He is always willing to pick up any tough task with a ‘can do’ attitude.
+Superhuman is one word.
 He is also come to be revered for his super human table tennis skills.

 aka: The guys that make it work